CRich8/Real_estate_project/README.md

 As expected for a high-density city, Apartment is by far the most common rental type.
 The most common daily price ranges between $150 - $200, and monthly income between $1k  - $3k.
 Both daily price and rental income are right-skewed histograms which are not surprising since income and wealth are classic examples of this distribution.
 These are important metrics to consider when purchasing a house in Hoboken.

-Another critical part of running an Airbnb business is being aware of the city's occupancy rate and your property.
+Another critical part of running an Airbnb business is being aware of the occupancy rate of the city and your future property.
 For example, owning a five-bedroom home valued at $500 a night is only as good as the monthly bookings you receive to cover your mortgage.

 ![Room Count Analysis](https://github.com/CRich8/Real_estate_tracker/blob/main/images/Room_count_analysis.png)